haapjari/loki-test-app/README.md

     - Simplest go app you can have.
     - Makefile to configure a ["kind"](https://kind.sigs.k8s.io/) cluster, and deploy the simplest go app there.
       - Run all the "all" target, and the app is running on localhost:8080.
+    - Then install "promtail"  and "loki" with `make deploy-loki`
 ---